-The goal of this partnership is to deliver a strong educational foundation developed during your first year at SUNY Polytechnic Institute.
-Your educational foundation will be coupled with a hands-on learning approach by enrolling in your second year at St. Elizabeth College of Nursing (SECON); you will complete over 590 hours of clinical time.
-A student completing the 1+2+1 program can earn two nursing degrees in four years - and live on the SUNY Poly campus!
+The 1+2+1 dual degree partnership program is a truly unique college experience with a goal of delivering a strong educational foundation during the first year of study at SUNY Polytechnic Institute.
+The development of this foundation is then coupled with a hands-on learning approach in years two and three at St. Elizabeth College of Nursing (SECON) where students will complete over 600 hours of clinical time.
+A student completing the 1+2+1 program will earn both an associate and bachelor’s degree in nursing degrees in four years.

 - An official high school transcript